 “(B) includes applicable requirements regarding labeling, advertising, website posting of information, testing, clinical studies, postmarket surveillance, user comprehension studies, training, conformance to standards, and performance criteria.

-“(10) RELEVANT STANDARD.— The term ‘relevant standard’, with respect to an in vitro clinical test, means a reasonable assurance of adequate analytical and clinical validity, except that such term—
+“(10) RELEVANT STANDARD.— The term ‘relevant standard’, with respect to an in vitro clinical test, means a reasonable assurance of analytical and clinical validity, except that such term—

-“(A) with respect to test platforms, means a reasonable assurance of adequate analytical validity; and
+“(A) with respect to test platforms, means a reasonable assurance of analytical validity; and

-“(B) with respect to articles for taking or deriving specimens from the human body for purposes described in clause (i) or (ii) of section 201(ss)(1)(A) means a reasonable assurance of adequate analytical validity and, where applicable, safety.
+“(B) with respect to articles for taking or deriving specimens from the human body for purposes described in clause (i) or (ii) of section 201(ss)(1)(A) means a reasonable assurance of analytical validity and, where applicable, safety.

 “(11) TEST GROUP.—The term ‘test group’ means one or more in vitro clinical tests that have all of the following notification elements in common: